McharoDavid/SDRapp/README.md

 # SDRapp
-SDRapp is an E-commerce android application devloped in android stuido
+SDRapp is an E-commerce android application developed in android stuido